-Kim Kardashian Shares Photo Of Herself & Daughter North ‘Twinning’ In Trendy Sunglasses
+Kim Kardashian Shares Photo Of Herself And Daughter North ‘Twinning’ In Trendy Sunglasses

 The rest of the Kardashian family also celebrated the holiday in style, Kourtney Kardashian and her children are currently on vacation with her boyfriend, Younes Bendjima, in Italy.
 The group has been spending the majority of their time on a yacht.

-Meanwhile Khloe Kardashian her baby daddy, Tristan Thompson, hosted a big bash at their L.A. home.
+Meanwhile Khloe Kardashian her boyfriend, Tristan Thompson, hosted a big bash at their L.A. home.
 The couple invited friends and family, including Kendall Jenner, who brought her new boyfriend, NBA fan favorite, Ben Simmons.